chetnashah/webconcepts/TypeScript.md

 A type guard is some expression that performs a runtime check that guarantees the type in some scope.
 Like narrowing of types in certain blocks of code, via control flow analysis.

+narrowing of types using type guards is useful for handling multiple cases in union type.

 #### User defined type guards

 1. `type predicates`: We provide hint to compiler